 A gardening requires a lot of kneeling: weeding, mulching, planting out, etc. all of which take their toll on the knees.
 Protective knee pads are a must to keep the joints in good condition.

 A traditional and extremely important addition to the gardening kit.
 The gardener must be protected from harmful UV rays, to prevent skin cancers.
 The hat should be a snug fit and made of breathable material.

 Perfectly manicured lawns and blooming flower beds are the envy any passionate gardener.

 But they require dedication, zeal and lots of hard work.

-53. Hedge Trimmer: a power tool used to trim bushes, shrubs or trees.
-Hedge trimmers make light work of trimming and shaping bushes and can literally halve the time spent on this formidable task.
+A power tool used to trim bushes, shrubs or trees.
+Hedge trimmers make light work of trimming and shaping bushes and can halve the time spent on this formidable task.
 With blades that cut through small branches and leaves with ease, a trimmer, either electric, petrol or battery operated, gives a perfect finish.

 What is a Chainsaw?